developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 ### App Icon Size
 Permits the size of application icons to be set to Small, Medium, Large, Extra Large and Extra Extra Large .
 Icon size can be controlled through the `enterprisehomescreen.xml` file or through the device UI while in Admin or User Modes.

-**Note: EHS 3.0 and higher supports VectorDrawable app icons**, which scale to different sizes without loss of image quality.
+**Note**: EHS 3.0 and higher supports VectorDrawable app icons, which scale to different sizes without loss of image quality.
 [Learn more](https://developer.android.com/guide/topics/graphics/vector-drawable-resources).

 **To change the icon size through the UI**: